k21971/EvilHack/doc/evilhack-changelog.md

 - Regular eggs have a small chance to cancel gnomes
 - Mind flayer larva victims, if peaceful, will become hostile when turned into a mind flayer
+- Fix: wrong deity was made upset if caught trying to ascend while wearing a helm of opposite alignment